browniebroke/django-codemod/README.md

 - This tool is best suited for Django sites, NOT for reusable Django applications.
 The project needs to target a single Django version, e.g. 3.1.x.
 - You do NOT need to install this tool as part of your project dependencies, it is a CLI tool, not a Django package to be installed in your site.

+### Similar tools

+[django-upgrade](https://github.com/adamchainz/django-upgrade) is a similar tool written by Adam Johnson.
+It's a reimplementation taking a different approach based only on standard library module.

+django-codemod is based on [libCST](https://libcst.readthedocs.io/) (Concrete Syntax Tree), and it's a limiting factor in terms of supported Python versions as well as its speed.
+By using standard library modules, django-upgrade is a lot faster and is able to support the latest Python, however it requires Python 3.8+.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):